 You can see the sites in any order.
-But if you want to walk a direct route, start with the Alcazaba and Charles V’s Palace before proceeding to the Nasrid Palace.
+If you want to walk a direct route, you’ll start with the Alcazaba and Charles V’s Palace and then proceed to the Nasrid Palace.

 1. The Alcazaba

 The Alcazaba’s primary function was defense and shelter from external attacks.
 It was also a miniature city within a city, lodging the sultans’ guards.